 Harry Morant and I.

 In 1894 Will, writing under the pen name Glenrowan, was encouraged to send some early poems to the Sydney Bulletin; the first of many hundred that appeared in that paper or others like it.
-When the Bulletin published his first collection, Fair Girls and Grey Horses in 1898 the response from the public was little short of phenomenal.
+When The Bulletin published his first collection, Fair girls and gray horses in 1898 the response from the public was little short of phenomenal.

 But throughout this time his homeland was never far from his thoughts and the call of his beloved border hill grew stronger and stronger.